Class Description | Morning Class | 21 - 25 October 2019

-After realising extended studies in ballet, flamenco, folk and Spanish classical dances in Spain, she received several awards, from Spain and UK, to study completing a first class BA (Hons) and a postgraduate diploma in contemporary dance and performance at London Contemporary Dance School.
-Since 2014 she is Master in Creative Practice, with distinction, at Independent Dance, Siobhan Davies Dance and Trinity Laban Conservatoire of Music and Dance.
+After realising extended studies in ballet, flamenco, folk and Spanish classical dances in Spain at Real Conservatorio Profesional de Danza in Madrid and after independent studies with María de Ávila in Zaragoza (ES), she received a scholarship (ES & UK) to study completing BA (Hons) and a postgraduate diploma in contemporary dance and performance at London Contemporary Dance School.
+Since 2014 she is Master in Creative Practice: Dance Professional Practice at Independent Dance, Siobhan Davies Dance and Trinity Laban Conservatoire of Music and Dance.

 Her work has been presented at the 58th Venice Biennale—GAD Giudecca Art District and Gervasuti Foundation; What is Performance Philosophy?
 Staging a New Field—University of Surrey; Spirals & Horizontal Connections—Independent Dance; DARC—Documentation Action Research Collective; Glamour—Tanzinitiative; Cityscapes—City of London Festival; European School Exchange—PACT Zollverein; Resolution Festival—Robin Howard Dance Theatre.

 Margarita co-founded the experimental dance research platform Spirals & Horizontal Connections (2012/14) and La Ventana (2002/05), a dance performance collective company.
 Since 2011, she collaborates as ID Ambassador and volunteering with artist-led organization Independent Dance.
 Her teaching experience includes Conservatorio Profesional and Superior de Danza de Malaga, the Royal College of Art, Royal School of Speech and Drama and Spain.